Nana (1926 film): Production

 The film stars Renoir's wife, Catherine Hessling, in an eccentric performance as the flawed heroine Nana.

-Jean Renoir's film is a fairly faithful adaptation of Émile Zola's classic novel.
+Jean Renoir's film is a somewhat truncated adaptation of Émile Zola's classic novel.
 The film's extravagances include two magnificent set pieces – a horse race and an open air ball.
 The film never made a profit, and the commercial failure of the film robbed Renoir of the opportunity to make such an ambitious film again for several years.